AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/xiaomi.md

 Xiaomi routers have a lot of advantages: Steady strong signal, network security, stable operation, intelligent management, at the same time, the user can connect up to 64 devices to the local Wi-Fi network.

-Unfortunately, it doesn't support encrypted DNS, but it's great for setting up AdGuard DNS via linked IP address.
+Unfortunately, it doesn't support encrypted DNS, but it's great for setting up AdGuard DNS via linked IP.

 ## Use your router admin panel